 The best way to vary your workouts is to do functional fitness due to its complexity.
 If you do constantly varied functional movements the hormonal responses in your body will be greater because your body won’t be able to adapt as fast and will need to work harder to keep up with the new stimulus.

 There are numerous ways to spice up your workouts by varying intensity, weights, duration or working on entirely new muscle groups or trying completely new activities.

 Think outside the box – vary your workouts and the results will speak for themselves.

 5. You don’t warm up

-You’re pumped and can’t wait to get to your actual workout!
-When you’re feeling super psyched, it’s tempting to skip warming up and just get right to the point but if you don’t warm up, you not only risk injury but also get less out of your workout as your body won’t be ready to give it your 110%.
+You’re pumped and can’t wait to get to your actual workout?
+When you’re feeling super psyched, it’s tempting to skip warming up and just get right to the point.
+But, if you don’t warm up, you’ll get less out of your workout as your body won’t be ready to give it your 110%.